ritsnep/HimalytixNew/plantodo.md

 Security scanning & SBOM – Integrate dependency scanning tools (e.g., Dependabot, Snyk) and generate a Software Bill of Materials (SBOM) for each release.
 Use tools like trivy to scan container images for vulnerabilities.
 Document remediation procedures.

-Operational controls – Define incident response procedures, backup retention schedules and access controls.
+Operational controls - Define incident response procedures, backup retention schedules and access controls.
 Create runbooks for common operations such as database failover, password resets and tenant onboarding.
 Store these runbooks in a /docs/operations directory for easy reference.

+8 - Automate Financial Close & Controls

+Year-end closing service - Build a `close_fiscal_year` routine inside `ERP/accounting/services/posting_service.py` (or a focused closing service) that aggregates every income and expense balance for the selected fiscal year, creates a closing journal flagged with `Journal.is_closing_entry=True`, and posts the net amount into a configurable retained earnings account.
+Provide a management command so operators can rerun it safely per tenant and add regression tests verifying that P&L accounts reset to zero when a new fiscal year starts.

+Currency revaluation & validation - When a journal currency differs from the organization's base, automatically pull the FX rate from `CurrencyExchangeRate` (`ERP/accounting/models.py:800`) or a new history table.
+Validate every `JournalLine` so the base amount equals the foreign currency amount multiplied by the stored rate, block posts that violate this rule, and create a scheduled revaluation job that generates adjustment journals.
+Extend `ERP/accounting/tests/test_journal_entry_grid.py` and related UI tests to cover mismatched currencies.

+Ledger integrity constraints - Complement the existing in-code balancing checks with database-level guarantees (e.g., `CheckConstraint` or triggers on `Journal`/`GeneralLedger`) so a journal with non-zero imbalance cannot be persisted, and ensure `GeneralLedger` rows cannot exist without a paired counter-entry.
+Harden `PostingService` (`ERP/accounting/services/posting_service.py`) with explicit `select_for_update()` coverage or batching to guard against concurrent postings, plus reconciliation commands that fail fast if any posted journal drifts off balance.

+Equity segmentation & statutory reporting - Extend `ChartOfAccount` definitions in `ERP/accounting/models.py` and the related forms so organizations can tag share capital, retained earnings, statutory reserves and current-year profit separately.
+Seed default accounts (e.g., Retained Earnings, Current Year Income) through migrations, update the reporting services so retained earnings roll forward automatically, and document how to map local GAAP/IFRS categories inside the chart-wizard UI.

+Enhanced audit & reporting automation - Use the existing `AuditLog` (`ERP/accounting/models.py:23`) to capture every `GeneralLedger` write, including the posting user, source journal and before/after amounts.
+Build nightly verification jobs or management commands that assert assets = liabilities + equity after closing entries and that income - expenses matches the change in equity; cover these invariants with integration tests so regressions are caught before deployment.

 Conclusion

-By following this structured set of next actions, Himalytix ERP will evolve from its current MVP into a secure, well‑documented and polished SaaS offering.
-Focusing on foundational security and test coverage lays the groundwork for stability; enhanced documentation and user experience make the product accessible to customers and partners; commercialisation and compliance planning ensure sustainable growth; and continuous attention to tenant‑aware security preserves trust.
+By following this structured set of next actions, Himalytix ERP will evolve from its current MVP into a secure, well-documented and polished SaaS offering.
+Focusing on foundational security and test coverage lays the groundwork for stability; enhanced documentation and user experience make the product accessible to customers and partners; commercialisation and compliance planning ensure sustainable growth; and continuous attention to tenant-aware security preserves trust.
 Each step should be revisited regularly as the codebase evolves to maintain alignment with industry best practices.